csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 Our team members are located in different countries so we can't have in-person meetings.
 Instead, We'll stay in touch via WeChat and zoom.
 We have decided to have at least one online zoom meeting a week so that everyone can report on what they have done and what they're planning to do, as well as the problems they have.
 We had our first meeting with our partner, Darryl, on Oct.
 7th.
 During the meeting, we first introduced ourselves and Darryl shared some of his stories and told us how he came up with the idea of the project.
 He also cleared up our questions, some of which are:
 #### Q: Who would be the target user of our product?
-        People with cancer who wants to date someone, or wants to find mentors who can share their experience.
-We would also have some users as adminiatrators from Malecare and they can send messages about things like new treatment to target cancer patients
+        People with cancer who wants to date someone, find a mentor or mentee.
 #### Q: Do you want this to be a mobile app or web app?
 	Either is fine.
 You can make the choice based on your design.
 #### Q：Is there any website that we can refer to?